Why is this important?

 If you and your partner are owner-occupiers, it's possible that only one of you is the actual owner of the property.
 If this is the case, the partner who is not the owner will need to protect their right to stay in the property and make sure the owner doesn't sell it without their knowledge.
 Even if you actually move out when the relationship ends, you may want to move back in again later.

 To protect your rights to stay in the property, you have to fill in a form and send it to either the District Land Registry or the Land Charges Department in Plymouth.
-In Northern Ireland, it's either the Land Registry or the Registry of Deeds.
 This depends on where the property is registered.